iamgio/pikt/README.md

 The following arguments enable settings that affect Pikt's behavior.

-- `-interpret` runs the generated code via the JVM compiler;
+- `--interpret` runs the generated code via the JVM compiler;

-- `-printoutput` displays the generated Kotlin code;
+- `--printoutput` displays the generated Kotlin code;

-- `-nocompile` prevents the generation of any executable file;
+- `--nocompile` prevents the generation of any executable file;

-- `-pixelinfo` adds information about pixel coordinates to the output code as comments;
+- `--pixelinfo` adds information about pixel coordinates to the output code as comments;

-- `-imgoutput=path` sets the output file for image-generating commands (see below).
+- `--imgoutput=path` sets the output file for image-generating commands (see below).
 If not specified, defaults to the source image path followed by a suffix;

-- `-chainoutput` enables output chaining for image-generating commands: the output of a command becomes the input for the next one.
+- `--chainoutput` enables output chaining for image-generating commands: the output of a command becomes the input for the next one.
 It requires `-imgoutput` to be set.

-- `-pl[=type]` sets the active pixel logger type.
+- `--pl[=type]` sets the active pixel logger type.
   A pixel logger is responsible for printing pixels on screen, for example in case of compile-time errors.
   Available types: `none`, `16`, `256`, `rgb`, `box`.